Palantir Technologies (PLTR)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Over the last five years, Palantir Technologies grew its sales at an excellent 31.3% compounded annual growth rate.
+Luckily, Palantir Technologies’s sales grew at an excellent 32.6% compounded annual growth rate over the last five years.
 Its growth surpassed the average software company and shows its offerings resonate with customers, a great starting point for our analysis.

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Palantir Technologies’s annualized revenue growth of 35.4% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-Palantir Technologies Year-On-Year Revenue Growth
+Palantir Technologies’s annualized revenue growth of 41.8% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-Looking further ahead, sell-side analysts expect revenue to grow 35.4% over the next 12 months, similar to its two-year rate.
-This projection is eye-popping and indicates the market sees success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 39.5% over the next 12 months, a slight deceleration versus the last two years.
+Still, this projection is commendable and implies the market is forecasting success for its products and services.

 6. Billings